Never Underestimate the Power and Value of Good Editing.

 That's me in the photograph above.
 It shows what I look like (at least when I have advanced notice that someone is going to snap a shot).
 Obviously, though, it does not show what I can do as an editor.

 Would you like to see of some of the work I’ve edited?
-Here are three examples from three recent book projects.
+Here are four examples from three of my recent book editing projects.

 1. "Heaven, Anyone?" a novel by a first-time author;

 2. "LinkedIn for Personal Branding," revision of a book written by a marketing expert;